crypticorn-ai/api-client-python/crypticorn/auth/docs/AuthApi.md

     host = "http://localhost/v1/auth"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure Bearer authorization (JWT): HTTPBearer
+configuration = client.Configuration(
+    access_token = os.environ["BEARER_TOKEN"]
+)

 # Enter a context with an instance of the API client
 async with client.ApiClient(configuration) as api_client: